Introduction

 Viral diseases

-The mosaic virus is transmitted by insects like aphids and whiteflies that feed on the sap of the plant.
+One of the most common viral diseases in succulents during summer is the mosaic virus.
+This virus manifests as a mosaic-like discoloration and distortion of the leaves and stems.
+The colors can range from yellow to dark green.\The mosaic virus is transmitted by insects like aphids and whiteflies that feed on the sap of the plant.
 It can also be spread through infected pruning tools.
 Once a plant is infected, there is no cure and it will eventually die.

 To prevent mosaic virus, control insect pests like aphids and whiteflies.
 Isolate any infected plants immediately to prevent further spread.
 Disinfect tools after pruning and avoid working on healthy plants after handling infected ones.
 When buying new succulents, inspect them closely for signs of mosaic virus and avoid purchasing infected plants.